SITE PARTNER:

 East Brisbane

-Updated: Feb 16, 2025
+Updated: Oct 16, 2025

 Banana Leaf dishes up top-notch Thai fare including classic Thai cuisine plus unique fusion dishes.

-Located on the corner of Wellington and Mowbray, the casual decor - retro Thai movie posters, wicker lamp shades and timber bar - belies the quality of the food at this family run restaurant, owned by Thien (former chef at My Thai) and his wife Bibi.
+Located on the corner of Wellington and Mowbray, the casual decor - retro Thai movie posters, wicker lamp shades and timber bar - belies the quality of the food at this family-run restaurant, owned by Thien (former chef at My Thai) and his wife Bibi.

-Offering traditional and modern Thai dishes, entrees include char grilled satay chicken, fish cakes, tom yum prawn soup and fresh salmon served with a salad of seeded chilli, mint, coriander, Thai basil, red onion and sweet and sour dressing.
+Offering traditional and modern Thai dishes, entrees include chargrilled satay chicken, fish cakes, tom yum prawn soup and fresh salmon served with a salad of seeded chilli, mint, coriander, Thai basil, red onion and sweet and sour dressing.

-Banana Leaf East Brisbane
+Plate of curry at Banana Leaf East Brisbane

 Mains range from pad Thai and traditional jasmine fried rice to stir fries and curries; while chef's signature dishes include slow cooked pork belly with dry shitake mushrooms and potatoes and king prawn hot and sour creamy soup served with rice.